Diane-4P/family-favourites/README.md

 ### Project Goals

 The restaurant application shows what meals are the Family Favourites.
 The goal of the restaurant is to help users to contact the restaurant by any means to book a table.
 Users can contact the restaurant by email, phone or directly on the website, which will save time, costs, boost customer satisfaction and to further drive repeat business to the restaurant.
-To let the user needs to know what meals are available at the restaurant, they can view the menu on the site, which will also drive custom to the restaurant.
+To let the user know what meals are available at the restaurant, users can view the menu on the site, which will also drive custom to the restaurant.

+****

 ## Scope